 After absorption, fenofibrate is mainly excreted in the urine in the form of metabolites, primarily fenofibric acid and fenofibric acid glucuronide.
 After administration of radiolabelled fenofibrate, approximately 60% of the dose appeared in the urine and 25% was excreted in the feces.

 Fenofibric acid is eliminated with a half-life of 20 hours, allowing once daily administration in a clinical setting.

 In elderly volunteers 77 to 87 years of age, the oral clearance of fenofibric acid following a single oral dose of fenofibrate was 1.2 L/h, which compares to 1.1 L/h in young adults.
 This indicates that a similar dosage regimen can be used in the elderly, without increasing accumulation of the drug or metabolites.

-Fenofibrate Capsules have not been investigated in adequate and well-controlled trials in pediatric patients.
+Fenofibrate has not been investigated in adequate and well-controlled trials in pediatric patients.

 No pharmacokinetic difference between males and females has been observed for fenofibrate.

 The influence of race on the pharmacokinetics of fenofibrate has not been studied, however fenofibrate is not metabolized by enzymes known for exhibiting inter-ethnic variability.